-Commercial uses of the Measure require a license agreement between the user and the American Academy of Otolaryngology - Head and Neck Surgery Foundation (AAO-HNS Foundation) be responsible for any use of the Measure.
+Commercial uses of the Measure require a license agreement between the user and the American Academy of Otolaryngology - Head and Neck Surgery Foundation (AAO-HNS Foundation).
+Neither the AAO-HNSF nor its members shall be responsible for any use of the Measures.